tgac-vumc/ddPCR/README.md

 Pipeline example:
 - createDesign
 - loop through individual targets
-- combine all samples for target
+- combine all samples in each used probe
 - find outliers
 - find global thresholds combined data
 - plot combined data with basic thresholds
 - refine global thresholds for combined data
-- define clusters for combined data
 - plot combined data with refined thresholds
-- loop through each sample for each target with refined thresholds
+- loop through each sample for each target with refined threshold
 - plot data
 - use calculateStats... functions to get sample statistics
 ######